10 Content Marketing Trends That Will Affect Your SEO Strategy

 A good example of a successful native advertising campaign is the one from CNN.
 They used a native advertising campaign that helped them increase their revenue by 60%.
 Create was the team that was responsible for the development, production, and delivery of all branded content for CNN International Commercial clients.

 In early 2016, CNNIC established a partnership with Sharethrough, a distribution software that helps publishers manage their native content over many different platforms.
 Sharethrough personalized a product for CNN International Commercial which allowed it to manage its native content over all the CNN-owned platforms.

-Branded content and native advertising has exploded in the last couple of years.
+Branded content and native advertising have exploded in the last few years.
 It is an upward trend that other publishers are also experiencing.
-James Hunt Vice President Create Group, CNN International Commercial’s in-house marketing and global brand studio
+James Hunt Vice President Create Group, CNN International Commercial’s in-house marketing, and global brand studio

 Content marketing is a changing industry just like any other.
 We were witnesses at the video content that changed the rules of how we see content nowadays, becoming at one point of the most preferred type of content.
 Influencer marketing comes quickly in the forefront and if you use the right influencer and concept you have a high chance to craft great content around it and create word-of-mouth that will mean: brand awareness, more content, higher visibility, and increased traffic.

 The focus will fall on the personalization, context and natural language in your articles.
 Everybody is looking for experiences.
 That’s one of the reasons why native advertising has increased so rapidly and will grow even higher.
 Paid advertising can be an excellent choice if you are using it for content amplification to promote various content formats you have available on your website.
 All editorial calendars should include content distribution.